oystein676/RegiSTORM/README.md

 Using the software:
 1. Run RegiSTROM.exe
 2. Start defining jobs by clicking '+'.
-3. In the job defintion add the task name, the files of interest (by clicking 'browse' and selecting the files) and select the file that is going to be used as the reference for the transformation).
+3. In the job defintion add the task name, the files of interest (by clicking 'browse' and selecting the files) and select the file that is going to be used as the reference for the transformation.
 5. Define the Fiduicial size (diameter), variance limit, and the mean tolerance.
 6. Define the output folder for the corrected files and the suffix that will be added to the corrected file.
 7. Click add to add the defined job.